xelatihy/yocto-gl/docs/yocto/yocto_trace.md

 Yocto/Trace supports ray-scene intersection queries accelerated by a two-level BVH.
 We provide both our implementation and an Embree wrapper.
-To perform ray intersection queries, first initialize the BVH with `init_bvh(scene, params, progress)`.
+To perform ray intersection queries, first initialize the BVH with `init_bvh(bvh, scene, params, progress)`.
 The function takes a scene as input and builds a BVH that is stored internally.
 The BVH build strategy, and whether or not Embree is used is determined by the `params` settings.
 The function takes also an optional progress callback that is called as the BVH is build to report build progress.
 After initialization,